top of page

 The useful life of a fuel element in the core of an operating reactor is usually 3–7 years.
 By the time it is removed from the core it is highly radioactive and generates both heat and radiation, primarily gamma radiation and neutrons.
 The fuel elements are therefore handled and stored under water, which provides both the necessary cooling and necessary radiation shielding.
 Over time both the radioactivity and the cooling requirements decrease.
 The minimum period for storing spent fuel under water is 9–12 months, after which cooling requirements have usually dropped enough that dry storage can be considered.
 Shielding requirements, however, remain for thousands of years. (p1)

 So you’ve gotta cut an unknown period, maybe a decade, from both the start and the end of this 75-year timeline the author proposes.
-But it’s worse than that.
+Or that is what I would do.
+The question is not when nuclear reactors produced electricity and how much.
+The question is about the waste.
+Right?
+That doesn’t seem too controversial or difficult.
+And yet the offering is far worse than that.

-That being so, it’s safe to say that what’s presented (“all the spent fuel that has been collected from nuclear reactors around the world since the 1950s” or, to paraphrase, “75 years of waste”) is at most 1965 to 2009 or maybe 2013 (2016 minus “3-7 years”), or about 45-ish years.
-So, drastically less time than presented.
+That being so, it’s safe to say what is presented (“all the spent fuel that has been collected from nuclear reactors around the world since the 1950s” or, to paraphrase, “75 years of waste”) is at most 1965 to 2009 or maybe 2013, or a total of about 45 years or so.
+In what universe is that not drastically less time than what’s presented?

 Why does that matter?
-Well (aside from being inflated by 70%, which seems pretty drastic), because the author wants you to divide his “29,000 cubic metres” of radioactive waste by 75 years (and then believe what you have there is a very small number.)
-I want you to see that all of that is fraudulent and that I think you should divide 100,000,000 cubic metres by 45 and see just how enormous that number is.
-If you don’t find my argument compelling or don’t feel the author is being so very fraudulent then just look at his scale.
+Aside from being inflated by 70%, which seems hugely excessive?
+Well, because the author wants you to divide his wee little “29,000 cubic metres” of radioactive waste by this inflated 75 year figure (and then believe what you have there is a very small number).
+I want you to see that every part of that looks fraudulent.
+And I think, just to be conservative and coherent, you should divide 100,000,000 cubic metres by only 45 years and see just how enormous this number is.
+If you don’t find my argument compelling or don’t feel the author is in error (or knowingly offering fraudulent numbers) then just look at the scale he gave us.

 Scale

-The author, very weirdly, gives us “a single football stadium” to think about.
+The author, very weirdly, provides us with “a single football stadium” to think about.
 Of course, he doesn’t tell us if he means NFL or FIFA.
-But then, just as weirdly, he clarifies that he’s not at all talking about the volume of a sports stadium (which is exactly what I thought we were talking about); instead, he wants us to think of the playing surface and a 4m high block of nuclear waste the width and length of that [unknown game’s] playing surface.
+But then, just as weirdly, he clarifies that he’s not at all talking about the total volume of a sports “stadium” (which is exactly what I thought we were talking about); instead, he wants us to think of the playing surface and a four metre high block of nuclear waste the width and length of that [unknown game’s] playing surface.
 What?
 Why not a more standard metaphor?
 Why not just tell us what you mean?
-Why send us to an endnote?
+Why send us to an endnote to discover your hidden meaning that no one could infer?

-You do have to go to the endnote to find that he spells out what he means by “a football field”.
+You do have to go to the endnote to find that he spells out what he really means by “a football field”.
 And he doesn’t mean anything anyone means by “football field”, whether you’re in Boston or Barcelona.
 He means exactly “105 x 68m (340 x 220ft).”
 What?
 I had to look up what that was.
-An NFL “football field” which, is commonly used as a unit of measure, and when it is that's almost always understood as “100 yards long” (so excluding the endzones), making the “football field” 91.44 x 48.8m.
-Nothing like the above number and not what he means.
+An NFL “football field”, commonly used as a unit of measure, is almost always understood as “100 yards long” (so excluding the endzones), making the “football field” 91.44 x 48.8m.
+That’s nothing like the above number and not at all what the author means.
 And it’s not that same “football field” inclusive of the endzones: which would make it 109.7 x 48.8m.
-So what he means is a “soccer field”, but not ANY soccer field because, just like baseball, according to FIFA rules, there's no standard field dimensions.
-Instead, regulation permits a broad spectrum of lengths and widths ranging between 100.6 and 109.7m long and 64 and 73.2m wide).
-In this way, a “football field” for scale is a lot like a “root vegetable” or "car" for scale and tells us next to nothing.
+So what he means is a “soccer field”, but not ANY soccer field because, just like baseball, according to FIFA rules there’s no standard field dimensions in soccer.
+Instead, regulation permits a broad spectrum of lengths and widths ranging between 100.6 and 109.7m long and 64 and 73.2m wide.
+In this way, a “football field” for scale is a lot like offering an “automobile” or “fruit” for scale and tells us almost nothing.

-Is there any doubt you would only do this if you were trying to be vague?
+Is there any doubt you would only do this if you were trying to be vague and mislead people?
 (And why no picture or diagram?)
 I mean, why not “an Air Jordan filled with almond butter towering to the median distance to the moon from the peak of Everest”?
-My mind’s eye and mind’s scale can resolve this with the same ease as a non-standard “football field”, but only the play space, and to a height of 4 metres… Gah!
+My mind can resolve such a thing with the same ease as a non-standard “football field [of unstated dimensions, but only the play space, and to a height of 4 metres…]” Gah!

-This means that from long before ancient Egypt, Sumeria, and China, since long before the earliest known writing, all humans have pulled from the earth gold to a volume just 35% that of the highly radioactive solid waste produced (by virtually no one in a handful of countries) at nuclear reactors just in my lifetime… As such, it’s hard for me to see how this volume, 29,000 cubic meters, is effectively nothing, as it is presented.
+Sure enough, due to its longstanding high value we do have pretty good estimates for gold inventories.
+Mined throughout every continent but Antarctica and from deepest antiquity to the 21st century, we’ve extracted roughly 200,000 metric tons of gold (or 10,350 cubic metres).
+This means that from long before ancient Egypt, Sumeria, and China, since long before the earliest known writing, all humans have extracted from the planet gold to a volume just 35% that of the highly radioactive solid waste produced (by virtually no one and only in a fraction of countries) at nuclear reactors in one lifetime… As such, it’s hard for me to see how this volume, 29,000 cubic meters, is effectively nothing, as so casually presented.

 …and I would ask, just once again, who is trying to have a real discussion about any of this?
 And where do I find them?